-Until you ovulate, estrogen is released, which keeps the lining of your womb growing, and then ovulation triggers the release of progesterone, which helps the lining support a fertilized egg.
+Until you ovulate, estrogen is released, which keeps the lining of your womb growing, and then ovulation triggers the release of progesterone, which helps the lining support the embryo.

-So even if you ovulate late, you still have a chance of “catching” your fertilized egg in your uterine lining.
+So even if you ovulate late, you still have a chance of “catching” your embryo in your uterine lining.

 Does late ovulation affect egg quality?